 - At this income of $250,000, based on effective tax rate, Oregon residents actually have the largest tax burden.
 However, as incomes rise, higher tax rate hikes are triggered in California climbing to over 10% with a max tax rate of 13.3%.

 Obviously the more you make, the more you “save” in taxes by living in a state with no income tax.
 These savings can add up to quite a bit over time, especially if you factor in compounding gains.

 For example all things being equal (which is a huge assumption I know), if you were to take the $17,227 tax burden in CA and not have to pay it while living in Nevada and invested that amount yearly at a 5% annual gain, here are the results: In 10 years that would amount to $255,574.29, in 20 years to $643,816.91, 30 years to $1,276,223.23.
 Pretty significant I'd say.

 However, we all know this is only part of the story.
 All states have a budget and they need to get funding from somewhere.
 So if it’s not from income taxes, they’re likely getting a good amount from various other types of taxes: sales, business, real estate, gas, etc.

-Obviously this shouldn’t be the main determinant for anyone choosing a job, but it’s nice to be informed especially when everyone is talking about it.
+Obviously, this shouldn’t be the main determinant for anyone choosing a job, but it’s a factor that should be considered if your goal is early financial freedom.
+We've heard the Physician on Fire talk about geographic arbitrage, and if that's a consideration for you, then state taxes should probably be considered as well.
+It's also just nice to be informed especially when everyone is talking about it.